 If your needs are not accurately established, then the cash flow will not be seen as personal, and therefore you are unlikely to perceive value in it.
 Some years, there may not be any change, or just small corrections.
 However, in other years, there may be something significant.
-Either way, you will need to ensure things are up to date and to keep your own peace of mind knowing your plans are still on track.
+Either way, you will need to ensure things are up-to-date for your own peace of mind, knowing your plans are still on track.